 WATCH | Celebrating the shortest days in Tipperary: Grianstad in association with Tipperary Arts Office

-Grianstad is a musical celebration of the Solstice in Co Tipperary, with performances from across Carrick on Suir, Thurles and Cahir by over 30 musicians Grianstad will stream on Tipperarylive.ie and the Tipperary Arts Office Facebook page on Tuesday, December 21 at 7pm.
+Grianstad is a musical celebration of the Solstice in Co Tipperary, with performances from across Carrick on Suir, Thurles and Cahir by over 30 musicians Grianstad will stream below and the Tipperary Arts Office Facebook page on Tuesday, December 21 at 7pm.

 From Rock Choirs to Trad Quartets and Young talent to national faces Grianstad will feature live performances from Bell X1’s Paul Noonan, Jack O’Rourke, The Wood of O, The Uproar Rock Chorus, The Jim of the Mills Players, Jimmy Ryan, Greta Ní Rian, Conor King & Aaron Smullen, Bright Falls, Mill Road, Ciara Meade, Zoe Gavin, Tom Lyons & Eoghan O’Neil, Storyteller Fergus Costelloe.